InvirganceDocumentation/convirgance-docs/docs/olap.md

 to quickly build in-house analytical systems to support your business either visualizing measures (ex. average sales) across different dimensions without the need for expensive outsourcing.

-Read on to better understand how Convirgance-OLAP offers such functionality.
+Read on to better understand how Convirgance (OLAP) offers such functionality.

 ## Installation